ardera/flutter-pi/README.md

 _The difference between extensions and plugins is that extensions don't include any native code, they are just pure dart.
 Plugins (like the [connectivity plugin](https://github.com/flutter/plugins/tree/master/packages/connectivity)) include platform-specific code._

-**Note:** flutter-pi should also work just fine on other 32-bit platforms, if they have Kernel-Modesetting and Direct-Rendering-Infrastructure support.
-(64-bit support is trivial, just haven't got around to implement it yet)
+**Note:** flutter-pi should also work just fine on other platforms, if they have Kernel-Modesetting and Direct-Rendering-Infrastructure support.
+64-bit platforms will (probably) work too now, but I haven't tested that.

 ## Contents